johnrees/eu-referendum/README.md

 Front pages of newspapers from the days surrounding the referendum.

+## transcriptions/

+Subtitle files from various broadcasts related to the referendum.

-### More data to be added soon, including -
+### More data sources to be added soon

-* campaign broadcast transcriptions

 I'll remove any data if requested, but I feel this is too important not to be shared.